BEECATUR POLLINATOR HABITAT

-Beecatur, working with the City of Decatur, is working to create and maintain Decatur's first dedicated pollinator habitat at 115 Willow Lane.
+Beecatur, working with the City of Decatur, created and maintains Decatur's first dedicated pollinator habitat at 115 Willow Lane.

 The habitat, a reclaimed residential site in the "Upper Superior" neighborhood, is a corner lot bounded by Glenn Creek on the northern side.
 The site features established dogwoods, pines, and cherries.
 Beecatur's plan for the site is to reintroduce pollinator-friendly native plants, trees, and shrubs.

-On our fall work day in September we expanded the original planting area and installed 65 more plants including Joe Pye Weed, native hydrangeas, and dwarf blueberries.
+On our fall workday in September 2018 we expanded the original planting area and installed 65 more plants including Joe Pye Weed, native hydrangeas, and dwarf blueberries.

 The pollinator habitat is maintained by Beecatur staff with generous assistance from master gardeners and neighbors.
 We invite you to visit and see how many native bee and butterfly species you can spot.